Krupa2205/cms-boilerplate-code-Setup/README.md

 ### ✅ Step 7: Create a Minimal TypeScript Controller

-The example.ts was just a scaffolding demo from Strapi's template Real projects should remove unused example files
+###The example.ts was just a scaffolding demo from Strapi's template.
+Real projects should remove unused example files.
-Your blog.ts controller already implements all needed methods
+Your blog.ts controller already implements all needed methods.

 📄 `src/api/example/controllers/example.ts`